shadabunique/blocks-puzzle/README.md

-# Blocks Puzzle
+# Blockz

-A Flutter based game demonstrating the use of different widgets e.g Draggable
+A Flutter based blocks puzzle game demonstrating the use of different widgets, Flare and other animations

 **Splash screen**